-Saint Mary's College sponsors travel and experience learning opportunities during the summer in Ecuador, Greece, Honduras, South Korea, Argentina, Spain, France, Uganda, China, traveling in Europe, and internships in Seville.
+Saint Mary's College sponsors travel and experience learning opportunities during the summer in Ecuador, Greece, Honduras, South Korea, Uganda, China, Ireland, Peru, traveling in Europe, and internships in Seville.
 Most programs ordinarily extend from mid-May to mid-June.
 Students may earn a maximum of six credit hours.
+Summer school academic programs in foreign language are available in Argentina, France, Puerto Rico, and Spain.
+Depending on the length of the program, students may earn 3-8 foreign language credits.